Kepler’s hit in 17th gives Twins 4-3 win over Red Sox

+MINNEAPOLIS (AP) — Max Kepler was supposed to have the night off.
+Instead, the Twins outfielder wound up playing 12 innings and delivered three huge hits.

-MINNEAPOLIS (AP) — Max Kepler’s single with one out in the 17th inning gave the Minnesota Twins a 4-3 victory over the Boston Red Sox early Wednesday in the longest game by innings in Target Field history.
+Kepler’s single with one out in the 17th gave Minnesota a 4-3 victory over the Boston Red Sox early Wednesday in the longest game by innings in Target Field history.

-Kepler hit a tying homer in the 13th before his hit down the first-base line past a five-man Red Sox infield scored Luis Arraez to end a game that took 5 hours, 45 minutes.
+Kepler hit a tying homer in the 13th before his hit down the first-base line past a five-man Red Sox infield scored Luis Arraez to end a game that took 5 hours, 45 minutes — tied for the fourth-longest in Twins history.

+“Everybody just wanted to put an end to the game,” said Kepler, who pinch hit for Marwin Gonzalez in the sixth inning.
+“It was a wild game.
+I’m glad it went our way in the end.”

-The winning hit came off reliever Brian Johnson (1-1), who pitched the 17th inning for the Red Sox.
+The winning hit came off Brian Johnson (1-1), who pitched the 17th inning for the Red Sox.
 Johnson threw three innings as Boston’s starting pitcher Sunday.

+“That’s a way better story and way more fun if we win and the outcome of that game,” Johnson said.
+“It wasn’t the result, so it’s tough to swallow.”

 The game ended at 12:55 a.m. local time on the first walk-off win of the season for the Twins, who have yet to lose three straight games all season.